sahand995/Informed-RRT-Star/README.md

 # Informed RRT*
-Developing Informed Rapidly-exploring Random Tree-star with C# Programming.
+I have developed an Informed Rapidly-exploring Random Tree-star with C# Programming.

 it is an algorithm that aims to achieve the shortest path by generating a tree from the [startpoint] to the [endpoint] without colliding with obstacles.